1. Blog

 The difference between gross cost and PPW is that the former already factors in system size, while the latter does not.
 Using PPW, you’ll be able to measure the comparable value of several solar power system quotes that may differ in solar panel types, wattage, and more.

-Price Per Panel
+Price Per Solar Panel

 You might also see solar panel systems priced by the panel.
-This metric is often used to price DIY solar panel kits, which we may recommend for your RV or boat, but not for your home.
+This metric is often used to price DIY solar panel kits, which we may recommend for your RV or boat but not for your home.

 It’s true that panels do differ in price depending on their make, model, and efficiency.
-Higher efficiency panels will likely cost more; however, you will not need as many of those panels to generate the same amount of energy created by a larger system that uses cheaper, low-efficiency panels.
-You could even spend more on those lower efficiency panels because you need to buy more panels for the same amount of electricity.
+Higher-efficiency panels will likely cost more; however, you will not need as many of those panels to generate the same amount of energy created by a larger system that uses cheaper, low-efficiency panels.
+You could even spend more on those lower-efficiency panels because you need to buy more panels for the same amount of electricity.

 We rarely see this metric used to price residential solar energy systems because it leaves a lot of valuable information out of the equation.
+A Palmetto expert can help you determine where efficiency and quantity fit into the equation for you, and whether your ideal deployment means more solar panels or fewer solar panels.

-Understanding the Hard and Soft Costs of Solar
+Understanding the Hard and Soft Costs of Solar Power Systems

+Solar panel costs are a fraction of what they used to be and continue to decrease.
+However, they still represent a sizable investment.
 It’s important to understand that the price tag of solar almost always includes more than just the equipment costs.
 It includes the costs necessary to install and get your system online.
 Let’s go over hard costs and soft costs so you can better understand them.

-Hard Costs of Solar
+Hard Costs of Solar Panels

 The hard costs of solar refer to the physical equipment of your solar panel system, including the following: